 The more common types of spondylolisthesis include:

-- Degenerative spondylolisthesis – This is the most common form of spondylolisthesis, and it is caused when aging disks (the cushions between the vertebral bones) loose water and become less spongy and flexible.
+- Degenerative spondylolisthesis – This is the most common form of spondylolisthesis, and it is caused when aging disks (the cushions between the vertebral bones) lose water and become less spongy and flexible.

 Less common forms of spondylolisthesis include: